Disaster Resilient Infrastructure Dialogue Series: Building Resilience of Infrastructure in Atoll Nations

 9 July 2025

-The four atoll nations– namely Kiribati, Maldives, Republic of Marshall Islands, and Tuvalu – are facing existential climate adaptation challenges.
-Rising extreme sea levels are accelerating coastal flooding, erosion, and ecosystem degradation, threatening the very foundations of these island communities.
+The four atoll nations—namely Kiribati, Maldives, the Republic of the Marshall Islands, and Tuvalu—faced existential climate adaptation challenges.
+Rising extreme sea levels accelerated coastal flooding, erosion, and ecosystem degradation, threatening the very foundations of these island communities.

-Projections suggest that sea levels could rise by almost one meter by 2100, exacerbating these impacts and placing critical infrastructure and livelihoods at severe risk.
-Infrastructure in these nations is often ill-equipped to withstand extreme events due to financial constraints and limited technical capacity.
-Vital assets such as telecommunications, power, roads, airports and ports - essential for emergency response and supply chains – are particularly vulnerable.
+Projections indicated that sea levels could rise by almost one meter by 2100, exacerbating these impacts and placing critical infrastructure and livelihoods at severe risk.
+Infrastructure in these nations was often ill-equipped to withstand extreme events due to financial constraints and limited technical capacity.
+Vital assets such as telecommunications, power, roads, airports, and ports—essential for emergency response and supply chains—were particularly vulnerable.

-To address these urgent challenges, the Coalition for Disaster Resilient Infrastructure (CDRI) and the Asian Development Bank, with their critical infrastructure resilience initiatives and Triple A (Accelerating Atoll Adaptation) initiative, are partnering to foster dialogue, knowledge exchange, and investment in resilient infrastructure.
+To address these urgent challenges, the Coalition for Disaster Resilient Infrastructure (CDRI) and the Asian Development Bank (ADB) have partnered through their critical infrastructure resilience initiatives and the Triple A (Accelerating Atoll Adaptation) initiative to foster dialogue, knowledge exchange, and investment in resilient infrastructure.

-Disaster Resilient Infrastructure Dialogue Series: Building Resilience of Infrastructure in Atoll Nations focuses on practical, cross-sectoral solutions in transport, energy, water, and telecommunications.
-This series seeks to strengthen collaboration and share best practices to enhance infrastructure resilience against climate-related hazards and other threats.
+The Disaster Resilient Infrastructure Dialogue Series: Building Resilience of Infrastructure in Atoll Nations focused on practical, cross-sectoral solutions in transport, energy, water, and telecommunications.
+The series aimed to strengthen collaboration and share best practices to enhance infrastructure resilience against climate-related hazards and other threats.

-By bringing together global expertise and regional insights, CDRI and ADB seek to catalyze action that empowers atoll communities to adapt, thrive, and build a more secure future.
+By bringing together global expertise and regional insights, CDRI and ADB aimed to catalyze action that empowered atoll communities to adapt, thrive, and build a more secure future.

-• Mobilize investment in resilient infrastructure tailored to the needs of atoll nations.
+• Mobilize investment in resilient infrastructure tailored to the needs of atoll nations; and

 • Support long-term resilience to safeguard livelihoods and ensure sustainable growth.